thumbor/thumbor/docs/configuration.rst

 UPLOAD\_MAX\_SIZE
 ~~~~~~~~~~~~~~~~~

-Max size in Kb for images uploaded to thumbor.
+Max size in bytes for images uploaded to thumbor.

 .. code:: python